“Wherever you go, go with all your heart” – Confucius

 I would definitely say the car!
 Road trips are my favourite.

 When I was a kid, it seemed like we were always on the road during school holidays.
-My dad loved driving and loved visiting both his and my mum’s family.
-As a result, we would travel to Johannesburg from Pietermaritzburg where we lived, or to the farm or spend the day in Durban or drive to a small town called Harding in KZN.
+My dad loved driving and visiting his and my mum’s families.
+As a result, we would travel to Johannesburg from Pietermaritzburg, where we lived, or to the farm, spend the day in Durban, or drive to a small town called Harding in KZN.
 One year we even drove to Cape Town.
-It’s an 18 hour trip and I really don’t know how my dad coped with all our singing and chatter along the way.
-I was only 8 years old then and full of energy.
+It’s an 18-hour trip, and I really don’t know how my dad coped with all our singing and chatter along the way.
+I was only eight years old then and full of energy.

 I had dreamed of taking my son on road trips too but it hasn’t quite worked out as planned.
 We did drive to East London in the Eastern Cape with my dad.
 That was a 6 or 8 hr trip and Alex sat like a trooper all the way there.
 He was only 5 or so when we drove down.
 He was so excited to get there that he didn’t even want to take a bathroom break until mother nature refused to take no for an answer.

 The other trip I did take my son on was a trip to Johannesburg with my boyfriend at the time.
-He was about 10 at the time.
-We stopped at the smallest church in the Southern Africa at Van Reenan’s Pass.
-It is called The Landoff Oratory and you can read about it’s history here.
+My son was about ten years old.
+We stopped at the smallest church in Southern Africa at Van Reenen’s Pass.
+It is called The Landoff Oratory, and you can read about its history here.
 It is gorgeous and is surrounded by the most beautiful landscape.

 The Little Church.
 Photo credit: Michelle Frankson